L10 Web Stats Reporter 3.15

 What do I get if I hire you to prepare my images for digital jurying?

 I treat every image as if it were my own.
 Images are color corrected and cropped to optimize how they appear to a jury.
 Additionally, backgrounds are neutralized (removal of color cast) and made to match as much as possible.
 If I feel that there can be a significant improvement, I might also suggest having the backgrounds retouched to a neutral tone that accents the work and makes each image match identically.
 That way it’s possible to use images from different photographers saving additional photography expenses.
-In approximately 10,000 images prepared for over 1,500 artists, I haven’t found more than a few that couldn’t be improved in either color, composition or both.
+In approximately 25,000 images prepared for over 3,000 artists, I haven’t found more than a few that couldn’t be improved in either color, composition or both.
 If I feel that an alternate crop may improve your presentation, I’ll give you both options.
 If you feel that an image needs to be flipped to work at either end of your presentation, I'll give you both options.
 And if you think that there is a problem with any of the images, I’ll make the requested adjustments and upload them immediately.

 Besides making the images look as good as they possibly can, I become your support person throughout the art show application process.
 I will also answer any future questions you may have.
 I make the entire process painless, providing information that walks you through completing the text information required for your images and then for the application itself.
 I’m available for telephone support at any time during the process.
-I can even log in at the same time and fix things that might not work smoothly, which occasionally happens if you’re using a MAC.
+I can even log in at the same time and fix things that might not work smoothly, which occasionally happens if you’re using a MAC or on AOL.
 And I’ll apply for you if you don’t own a computer.
 If I’m working on your images at the last moment, besides sending you the instructional e-mail, I’ll also call to make sure you’ve gotten the information so you can apply on time.

 I can also prepare color corrected images for any other use, like postcards, brochures, posters, your web site or PowerPoint presentations.